 Tips & Tricks for a successful session

 Your session is coming up and you might be wondering if there is anything you could or should be doing to prepare.
-Below are a some tips and tricks to help you and your pup the day of your session.
+Below are a some tips and tricks to help you and your pet the day of your session.

-Its completely normal and OK!
+It is completely normal and OK!

-Do not set expectations of your pup.
+Do not set expectations of your pet.
 Revert back to # 1.
-Try your best to relax and know that no matter how crazy or "off" your dog might be acting, its normal.
+Try your best to relax and know that no matter how crazy or "off" your pet might be acting, it is normal.
 They're in a new surrounding with tons of new smells, sounds, equipment.
-We will get the shots, we both just need to kinda sit back and let your pup adjust.
-I want your dog to feel safe and they can feel a stressful environment.
-Think of your time with me as just a couple of friends getting together to play with pups!
+We will get the shots, we both just need to kinda sit back and let your pet adjust.
+I want your him/her to feel safe and they can feel a stressful environment.
+Think of your time with me as just a couple of friends getting together!
 Whats more stress free than that?

-A nice long walk or run before your session will help tire and relax them.
+For dogs, a nice long walk or run before your session will help tire and relax them.

 Let them know that you're excited and they should be too!